cornell-zhang/catalyst2018/lab3/README.md

 As always, ask a teaching assistant if you need help with any of these parts.

-### Digit Class
+### Part 0: Digit Class
 In this preliminary part, you will explore the class structure of the Digit class.
 If you need a refresher on classes and objects, you may refer to the tutorial in *example.ipynb*.
 Take note of the data members and functions of the class, as you will be working with Digit objects throughout this lab.
 After looking through the Digit Class, you will be asked to complete a few short exercises in the code block that follows it.
+These exercises will consist of just printing the Digit objects that we have constructed for you.

 **Sign-Off Milestone: Once you have completed the exercises, show your results to a TA before moving on.**

 ### Part 1.
 Calculate Hamming Distance
+First, you will complete a preliminary exercise, which will teach you how to use the distance() method from the Digit class.
+We have already initialized the necessary Digit objects for you.

+**Sign-Off Milestone: Once you have completed the exercise relating to the distance() function, you should show your results to a TA before moving on.**

 First, navigate to the text section that says, "Part 1: Calculate Hamming Distances".
 This is where you will implement the first part of this lab assignment.
 In this part, you will calculate the hamming distance between the test digit (we have already provided this a little further up in the code), and each of the digits in the training set.
 In part (a) of this section, you will explore the *distance* method of the Digit class.
 Afterwards, you will implement the main function in this section, and lastly, you will test the results of that function.
 You will find further detail in the text section and in the comments that we provided you in the function.
 After finishing, move on to testing to see whether your function works correctly.

 **Sign-Off Milestone: Once you have implemented this function and verified your results with the simple inputs that we have provided for you, show your results to a TA before moving on.**